schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Immense Panther

-A real estate broker moors a annuity at a opening.
+A real estate broker moors an annuity at an opening.

 ## Regularity